cloud9-tools/go-cas/README.md

 [![godoc](https://chronos-tachyon.net/img/godoc-badge.svg)](https://godoc.org/github.com/chronos-tachyon/go-cas)

 This is an *EARLY BETA*.
-It mostly kinda works, but there are no tests, there is no distributed storage, there's no proper locality caching, and there's no Reed-Solomon.
+It mostly kinda works, but there are few tests, there is no distributed storage, there's no proper locality caching, and there's no Reed-Solomon.
 All of these are pretty much mandatory before I'd trust it with my own data, much less yours.

 Not familiar with the [CAS][wiki] paradigm?
 The basic idea is "let's store blobs, but instead of generating sequential IDs like SQL, let's hash the data